Structs

 opcode

-to write a variable-length struct.
-The 0xFD
+to write a variable-length struct in SID Mode or the 0xFD

-opcode is followed by a FlexUInt
+These opcodes are followed by a FlexUInt

 that indicates the byte length.